UPPMAX/HPC-python/docs/day2/interactive.rst

   Whatever command is done, it is run on the compute node
 - LUNARC: the user is actually on a computer node if the correct menu option is chosen.
 Whatever command is done, it is run on the compute node
 - NSC: the user is actually on a computer node if the correct menu option is chosen.
 Whatever command is done, it is run on the compute node
+- PDC: the user remains on a login node and can submit jobs to the compute node with ``srun`` *or* (recommended) the user login to the compute node with ssh after the job is allocated.
+Any commands are then run directly on the compute node.

 Start an interactive session
 ----------------------------